rnagle/tinymce-mt/README.markdown

     If you need/want a more in-depth run-down, visit Byrne Reese's guide to installing MT plugins: [http://bit.ly/c1YGMw](http://bit.ly/c1YGMw)

+## Usage Notes:

+This plugin allows bloggers the option of using TinyMCE as their Rich Text Editor.

+It's possible that this plugin can be extended to offer other RTE options.
+If you're interested in doing that, you can start by checking my comments in Plugin.pm.

 ## License

 This plugin is licensed under the GPLv3.